 And what’s the overall mission of the data science team?

 In the Careem data science team, we’re trying to find the optimal way for everything.
-For example, allocating subsidies to the captains or promos codes in real time.
-We’ve collected a lot of data in the last six years since Careem launched and we use this information to better understand how our customers behave, and how our system is working at any moment – optimal or suboptimal.
+We’ve collected a lot of data in the six years since Careem launched and we use this information to better understand how our customers behave, and how our system is working at any moment – optimal or suboptimal.
 Most of my work at Careem involves using data in the marketplace, meaning I’m trying to match customers with the captains… and there are trillions of ways to do that.

 That’s a huge task, how do you go about it?

 Because we are operating in 15 different countries, we’ve built our own machine-learning tools that can scale your model up to incorporate all of the countries, all of the cities, and apply to all different car types.
-Careem has more than a million trips per day globally and these millions of trips create at least 30 million records per day, maybe more.
+Careem has a huge number of trips per day globally and trips create huge multiples of trip records and vast amounts of data.

 With so much data to analyse, we built lots of bespoke tools to help.
 To give you an idea, here’s an example.
 Within a ten second time-period, you have a thousand bookings for any specific area, and there are two thousand captains available, and obviously, there are trillions of ways to match them.
 So how do we find the optimal one?
 We have a team of 50 people – and growing – to work on things like this.
 We work in squads and every squad has a machine learning engineer, two or three data scientists and a project or product manager.